2KAbhishek/fcc-boilerplate-npm/README.md

 ## What is this

-This repo contains the project created for FreeCodeCamp's[Managing Packages with NPM](https://www.freecodecamp.org/learn/back-end-development-and-apis/managing-packages-with-npm), part of the Backen-End Development track.
+This repo contains the project created for FreeCodeCamp's [Managing Packages with NPM](https://www.freecodecamp.org/learn/back-end-development-and-apis/managing-packages-with-npm), part of the Backen-End Development track.

 ## Inspiration